OpenNebula/docs/source/installation_and_configuration/opennebula_services/onegate.rst

 Example: Use OneGate/Proxy to Improve Security
 ----------------------------------------------

-Since the release 6.6, OpenNebula provides transparent TCP-proxy for the OneGate traffic.
-It's been designed to drop the requirement for guest VMs to directly connect to the service.
+In addition to the OneGate itself, OpenNebula provides transparent TCP-proxy for the OneGate's network traffic.
+It's been designed to drop the requirement for guest VMs to be directly connecting to the service.
 Up to this point, in cloud environments like :ref:`OneProvision/AWS <first_edge_cluster>`, the OneGate service had to be exposed on a public IP address.
 Please take a look at the example diagram below:

 .. graphviz::